 Reconstruction of the insufficient mitral valve, as a rule, is performed also in a minimally invasive way (minimally invasive thoracotomy).
 The procedure is performed through the intercostal space without damaging the sternum.
 The treatment usually includes fibrous valve ring annuloplasty and replacement of torn tissues.

 Tricuspid valve reconstruction is also a minimally invasive procedure.
-The most common cause of tricuspid valve leakage is right atrial enlargement.
-In most cases, tricuspid valve repair is limited to ring annuloplasty.
-The advantages are the same as in mitral valve reconstruction.
+The most common cause of its leakage is right atrial enlargement.
+In most cases, repair is limited to ring annuloplasty.

 What are the ways in which heart valve interventions are performed?